drone/docs/content/server/reference/drone-cookie-timeout.md

 - /installation/reference/drone-cookie-timeout/
 ---

 Optional duration value.
 Configures the authentication cookie expiration.
-This value is optional, with a default value of 72 hours.
+This value is optional, with a default value of 30 days (_720h_).

 ```
-DRONE_COOKIE_TIMEOUT=72h
+DRONE_COOKIE_TIMEOUT=720h
 ```